Central Line Associated Blood Stream Infection (CLABSI) Prevention

-Thirty-seven non-intensive care units in six hospitals in the Rochester, NY region began providing data to calculate infection rates in April 2008.
-These 37 units represent a range of patients, from medical, to surgical to oncology and transplant.
+Thirty-seven non-intensive care units in six hospitals in the Rochester, NY region providing data to calculate infection rates from April 2008 – February 2013.
+These 37 units represent a range of patients, from medical and surgical to oncology and transplant.

 Previous prevention efforts have focused on central line insertion, and more specifically, central lines in the intensive care unit.
 Our Collaborative is unique in that it spans six hospitals in unrelated hospital systems, and focused entirely on the care and maintenance of central lines after insertion.

 After an initial period of data collection, we began our first phase of intervention; the dissemination of rates to the participating units.
 Each unit received their current CLABSI rate on a quarterly basis, and was encouraged to share the rates with their staff.
 Additionally, nursing leadership from each facility received rate information for all participating units.

 The second phase of intervention was a series of Nursing Grand Rounds, held at each facility.
 All nurses from the hospital were invited and given information about the burden of CLABSI outside the ICU; comparisons of their hospital’s rate with national averages and the importance of preventing infections.
 The Grand Rounds is also where we rolled out the Central Line Maintenance Bundle, which would provide the framework for all future interventions.
 The Bundle was comprised of recommendations on the proper care and maintenance of central lines, that when used together, would reduce central line infections.